tapis-project/documentation/source/technical/sharing.rst

 Roles and Permissions
 =====================

 The Security Kernel (SK) implements a distributed, role-based access control (RBAC) facility_ in which users are assigned roles that limit or allow access to resources.
 At its most basic, a role is simply a named entity with an owner.
 Tenant administrators can manage roles in their tenant and Tapis services can manage roles in any tenant.
-Typically, services only create roles in the administrative tenant at a site_ (each site defines a restricted administrative tenant for that site).
+Typically, services only create roles in the administrative tenant at a site_ (each site defines a restricted administrative tenant).

-By assigning roles to users access to specific resources can be controlled.
+Access to specific resources is controlled by assigning roles to users.
 Tapis supports user-based_ APIs that check if a user has a certain role.
-Service and other software that performs these checks determines what membership or non-membership in a role means.
+Services and other software that perform these checks are free to determine what membership in a role means.

 To make managing user authorizations more flexible and convenient, a role can contain zero or more other roles.
-The contained role is the *child* of the containing role.
+A contained role is the *child* of the containing role.
 A child role can have any number of *parents*, that is, be contained in any number of other roles.
+Roles form a forest of directed acyclic graphs.

-When checking whether a user has been assigned a particular role, SK APIs check whether the user has that role directly or any of its parent roles.
+When checking whether a user has been assigned a particular role, SK APIs check whether the user has been assigned that role or any of its parent roles.
 When a user is assigned a role, the user is also implicitly assigned all the children of that role.

 In addition, roles can contain *permissions*, which are case-sensitive strings that follow the format defined by Apache Shiro_.
 The permission-creation_ API adds a permission to a role.
 The permission-checking_ API takes a required permission and determines if a user has a matching permission in any of its roles.